Ricercatrice, fisica dei processi vulcanici

 - Computational fluid dynamics: Numerical techniques for multiphase flow simulations.

-- Magma Reservoir Processes: Thermo-fluid dynamics of magma storage zones.
+- Dynamics of magmatic plumbing systems: Thermo-fluid dynamics of magma storage zones.

 - Geophysical records at volcanoes: Ground deformation, seismicity and gravity anomaly related to volcanic activity.

 - Editor at Volcanica